-- 9. Compliance Period and Affordability.
-MHDC encourages developments providing quality housing with low affordable rents for an extended period of time.
-As a result, a preference in funding will be given to applications that agree in advance to waive the right to opt out of the LIHTC LURA at the end of the Compliance Period and maintain the development as affordable housing for a minimum of thirty (30) years ("Extended Use Priority").
-This priority is not available to developments with historic credits or single-family homes. - 10.
-50% AMI.
-A preference in funding will be given to applications that set aside 15% of total units to households earning less than or equal to 50% of area median income ("50% AMI Priority").
-Rents for households in units set aside for the 50% AMI Priority must be at least 15% less than rents actually charged to households earning up to 60% of area median income.
-This priority is not available to developments with project-based rental assistance. - 11.
+- i.
+A detailed supportive services plan detailing: the type of services to be provided, who will provide them, how they will be provided, and how they will be funded.
+The plan should include, but is not limited to, a description of how the development will meet the needs of Veteran tenants, including access to supportive services, transportation, and proximity to community amenities.
+MHDC prefers the services be onsite or near the proposed development; - ii.
+Letters of intent from those service providers associated with the development's Veterans programs; and - iii.
+Service coordinator job description. - 9.
 Workforce Housing (eligible for 30% boost in eligible basis).
-Developments in counties with a median income less than the 2016 statewide median income (as established and published by HUD) are eligible for the basis increase, provided that 15% to 25%% of the total units in the development are set aside for households earning between 60% and 80% (workforce units) of the area median income.
-Rents in the 60%-80% units should be different than tax credit rents in the development.
-The intent is to capture the households that are just over the tax credit income limits but still have a need for quality affordable housing.
-The published income limits for each development's county still apply and must be used for determining resident eligibility. - 12.
-Transit Oriented Development (TOD) (eligible for 30% boost in eligible basis).
-The following criteria will be considered in the determination of a development's ability to meet the definition of a TOD: - a.
-The development must be located within 1,750 feet of a transit stop. - b.
-The development must include a mix of transportation choices, including biking and walking. - c.
-Transit service at the stop must be frequent (every 15-30 minutes). - d.
-The transit service must offer increased mobility choices and good transit connections. - e.
-The master development plan must include a balanced mix of uses, providing residents the ability to live, work, and shop in the same neighborhood. - f.
-The master development must include significant retail development. - g.
-The master development must include a mix of housing choices (rental and for-sale, affordable and market-rate). - 13.
-Redevelopment Plan.
-Applications that are a part of a redevelopment plan which has been approved/adopted by a local government will receive a preference in funding.
-The application must include a letter from the local authorizing official that the proposed development is a part of the redevelopment plan. - 14.
+Developments in counties with a median income less than the 2021 statewide median income (as established and published by HUD) are eligible for the basis increase, provided that 15% to 25% of the total units in the development are set aside for households earning between 60% and 80% (workforce units) of the area median income.
+Rents in the 60%-80% units should be different than the rents in the development that are at or below 60% AMI.
+The published income limits for each development's county still apply and must be used for determining resident eligibility. - 10.
 Opportunity Areas.
 MHDC encourages affordable housing developments in opportunity areas by targeting communities that meet the following criteria: access to high-performing school systems, transportation and employment; as well as being located in a census tract with a 15% or lower poverty rate.
 Family developments that meet these criteria will receive a preference in funding.
 Family developments proposed in opportunity areas are required to include an affirmative marketing plan that proactively reaches out to families currently living in census tracts where the poverty rate exceeds 40%.
 The plan must include a Special Marketing Reserve to assist in initial relocation expenses for families with children.
 Note that the minimum unit size for a family development in an opportunity area is two-bedroom.
 Developments that apply under this priority must also apply under the Service-Enriched Priority.
 MHDC will, on a case by case basis with reasonable and well documented justification, allow flexibility for meeting all four criteria for qualification.
 Please refer to the Market Study Guidelines which specifies how data on each of these criteria is to be collected.
 Below are examples of services for this type of family development:

-- a.
-Regularly-held resident meetings

-- b.
-After-school programs for children

-- c.
-Financial literacy courses for adults

-- d.
-Credit and/or budget counseling

-- e.
-Life skills and employment services

-- f.
-Computer lab or computer check-out program

-- g.
-Daycare services

-- h.
-College preparation counseling

 - i.
-Library
+Regularly-held resident meetings;

+- ii.
+After-school programs for children;

+- iii.
+Financial literacy courses for adults;

+- iv.
+Credit and/or budget counseling;

+- v.
+Life skills and employment services;

+- vi.
+Computer lab or computer check-out program;

+- vii.
+Daycare services;

+- viii.
+College preparation counseling;

+- ix.
+Library;

-- j.
-Back to school programs
+- x.
+Back to school programs;

-- k.
-Youth sports activities
+- xi.
+Youth sports activities;

-- 1. Teen support groups
+- xii.
+Teen support groups, and

-- m.
-Good neighbor and tenant rights classes
+- xiii.
+Good neighbor and tenant rights classes.

+- 11. Opportunity Zones.
+MHDC understands the potential role of Opportunity Zones in the economic development of distressed communities and encourages affordable housing developments in Opportunity Zones that have commitments of Opportunity Fund Investment(s).
+Opportunity Zones are census tracts in distressed communities designated by state and federal governments targeted for economic development; and an Opportunity Fund is a new investment vehicle created as part of the Tax Cuts and Jobs Act of 2017 to incentivize investment in Opportunity Zones.
+Further details regarding Opportunity Zones, including a link to the list of the Designated Qualified Opportunity Zones, can be found in the Developer's Guide.